odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         Create a `pom.xml` file for the connector module.

         ??? advanced "Paste the skeleton structure into the `pom.xml` file"
-            ---8<-- "docs/education/egeria-dojo/developer/topic-cataloguing-pom-skeleton.md"
+            ---8<-- "docs/education/egeria-dojo/developer/topic-cataloguing-connector-pom-skeleton.md"

-        Create a Java class called `egeria.dojo.connector.topics.TopicCataloguingConnectorfor the code of the connector.
+        Create a Java class called `egeria.dojo.connector.topics.TopicCataloguingConnector` for the code of the connector.

-        ??? advanced "Paste the skeleton code into the TopicCataloguingConnectorfor class"
+        ??? advanced "Paste the skeleton code into the TopicCataloguingConnector class"
             ---8<-- "docs/education/egeria-dojo/developer/topic-cataloguing-connector-skeleton.md"

         Resolve the Egeria dependencies in both of the java classes for your connector.